Fishmansky/SmoothStart/README.md

 Free onboarding platform for your team!

-Built with Go, Echo, HTMX and Templ.
+Built with Go, Echo, HTMX, Templ and Postgresql.

 # Functionalities